tolkit/telomeric-identifier/README.md

 ## Aims

-Simple and fast de-novo identification of telomeric repeats (explore), finding frequency of a telomeric sequence by clade in windows (find), or a user defined sequence in windows (search; not yet implemented).
+Simple and fast de-novo identification of telomeric repeats (explore), finding frequency of a telomeric sequence by clade in windows (find), or a user defined sequence in windows (search).

 ## Install